evilk9/BlackJack-Matlab/README.md

 First "large" coding task that I have undertaken and rushed over a couple of days: therefore code is extremely messy.

+Serves as a basis for how far I have improved and how much can be accomplished in a short span of time.